textpattern/textpattern.github.io/administration/preferences-panel.md

 This is a global setting (in this case for any article in any *Section*) for whether or not you want to allow your articles to accept comments.
-This is simply controlled with the “Yes” and “No” radio buttons, respectively.
+This is simply controlled with the "Yes" and "No" radio buttons, respectively.
 This setting can be overridden on an article-by-article basis in the [write](/home/www/zendstudio/dokuwiki/bin/doku.php?id=write) tab as you